The DeVoe School of Business

 Board of Advisors

-Dr. Ilene Bezjian serves as a Senior Consultant with The Genysys Group.
+Dr. Ilene Bezjian, Chair of the Board, serves as a Senior Consultant with The Genysys Group.
 Previously, Dr. Bezjian serves as the Dean of the School of Business and Management at Azusa Pacific University for 14 years and a professor of marketing for 20 years.

 Ron Brumbarger co-founded BitWise Solutions in 1992 and has served continually since as the company’s President & CEO.
 He founded BitWise Fellows in 2008 and, continuing his work in mentorship and in an attempt to solve the talent shortage, he launched Apprentice University in 2013.